| 1964 XM Coupe | |

 At that point in time it cost me $3200.
 Had I known that 12mths later the bum was going to fall out of the early falcon market, I would have put off buying it, but I didn't know that and still don't regret paying what I did at the time.

 Also around that time I was renting a shed out with a few friends chipping in when their cars needed working on as well.
-So the strip down started in earnest in between doing jobs for other people.

 [You must be registered and logged in to see this image.]